cmdcolin/yarn_workspaces_eslint_plugin_import/README.md

 In this case we should want to get a warning about this, but eslint-plugin-import does not warn about it (BY DEFAULT)

-You have to add import/no-extraneous-imports to get the right behavior here
+You have to add `import/no-extraneous-dependencies` to the eslint rules to get the right behavior

 Thanks to @ljharb https://github.com/import-js/eslint-plugin-import/issues/2247